Useful Information About the Apartments

 When you first move in:

-- Familiarize yourself with the location of the electrical service box (breaker box). *NOTE* During the summer of 2016, all of the apartment units at King & Queen Apartments have been upgraded to breaker boxes with dual function arc fault and ground fault combination breakers.
+- Familiarize yourself with the location of the electrical service box (breaker box). *NOTE* During the summer of 2016, the electrical systems in every apartment unit at King & Queen Apartments was upgraded to breaker boxes with dual function arc fault and ground fault combination breakers.

 - The electrical service box is located on the wall in the walk-in closet (small metal door).